rickvanderwolk/pi-radio/README.md

 5. Run install script `cd pi-radio && bash install.sh`
    - The installer will automatically detect your username and project directory
    - A systemd service will be set up for automatic startup on boot
 6. Done!
 The service is now running.
-See [Run script](#run-script) below for service management commands.
+See [Managing the Service](#managing-the-service) below for service management commands.

 The installation script will:
 - Install all system dependencies (Python, ffmpeg, espeak, pulseaudio)